dabana/VuePress-KCJsummercamp/docs/day2.md

 ```
 ## 4. Changes to the plan

+The unplugged activity planned for this day was a variant of the architect game from RPT.
+We quickly realized that this gae takes a lot of time.
+Since it had rudundancies with other unplugged activities we had planned (the Maori dance on Day 1 and the treasure map on day 4), we decided to drop it because of time constrains.

+While kids were working on their code, a third instructor was hosting the fishing game activity outside.
+Kids were called in pairs to play the fishing game.
+One kid was finding the fish with the magnet detector and the second one was fishing.
+Then they changed roles.
+The camp provided us an helper instructor.
+We have put him in charge of the outdoor activities and it made our lives a lot easier.

+### Young kids (age 5 to 8)

+Before starting the fishing activity we had the kids play with magnets and introduced them to magnetism.

+### Older kids (age 8 to 12)
 Even though the fish finder code looks simple (only 4 lines of code) it is difficult to grasp for a beginner.
 The key to understanding how this code works is to first understand how music works with the Micro:bit.
 Instead of trying to create this code with the kids, we first make a simple musical instrument with Makecode to change the pitch of the sound.

 *** PLEASE ADD THE DEMO CODE FOR THE INTRODUCTION TO MUSIC (SIMPLE INSTRUMENT microbit-music-democode.hex in ./Makecode/Final/day2)***